kristenannapurna/secrets-of-a-javascript-ninja/04-understanding-function-invocation.md

 What if we want to make the function context whatever we want?

-There is a common bug related to event handling (when an event handler is called, the function context is set to the object to which the event was bound - more on this in chapter 13).

-Let's look at an example in `code/04/04-binding-context.html`

-This code doesn't work!
-It fails because the context of the `click` function _isn't_ referring to the button object as intended.

-If we had called the function via `button.click()` the context _would_ have been the button, but because the event handling system of the browser defines the context of invocation to be the target element of the event, it makes the context the `<button>` element, not the `button` object.

-#### Using the apply and call methods

 JavaScript provides a means for us to invoke a function and explicitly specify any object we want as the function context.
 There are two methods that exist on every function: `apply` and `call`.
 (Functions have properties just like any other object type, including methods).

 To invoke a function using it's `apply` method, we pass two paramaters: the object to be used as function context, and an array of values to be used as the invocation arguments.